TiE23/sab-f1-ui/README.md

 1) Unpack the zip file's contents in a very easy-to-find location on your computer.
 I recommend creating a "git" directory in your personal files folder and making it located at "`<My Home Directory>/git/sab-f1-ui`".
 (Also, I really recommend AGAINST placing it in any Dropbox or other cloud storage directory you might have location).
 1) Open VSCode and open the `sab-f1-ui` directory as a new project.
 1) In VSCode open a terminal (look around the menus at the top of VSCode).
 1) Install NodeJS v16.13.0.
 For MacOS, use "nvm" and follow [this guide](https://github.com/nvm-sh/nvm#installing-and-updating) and [these steps](https://github.com/nvm-sh/nvm#installing-and-updating).
-For Windows follow [this guide](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).
+For Windows follow [this guide](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) - if you get errors about "access denied" [try this fix](https://stackoverflow.com/a/63084419); if you get errors about "script execution" [try this fix](https://stackoverflow.com/a/67420296).
+1) Run `node -v` and make sure it works and says v16.13.0.
 1) Enable `yarn` by running `corepack enable` (more details [here](https://yarnpkg.com/getting-started/install)).
+If for some reason this isn't working, you can skip it.
-1) With the terminal for VSCode open in the `sab-f1-ui` directory run `yarn`.
+1) With the terminal for VSCode open in the `sab-f1-ui` directory run `yarn` (if you didn't get yarn, run `npm install`).
+This will download all the open source code needed to run my code (expect 300-800 MB download, it's hard to predict).
-1) If everything installed correctly, now run `yarn start`.
+1) If everything installed correctly, now run `yarn start` (if you didn't get yarn, run `npm start`).
 1) If a browser window doesn't open for you automatically, open up a new browser tab and go to [localhost:3000](http://localhost:3000/).

 Currently 95% of the content of my project is under the "Workspaces" segment.
 Take a look a play around!

 If you get bad performance or flashing text its because you're in developer mode.
 If you want you can try to build the project and serve it in production mode.
-Run `yarn build` and then follow [this guide](https://create-react-app.dev/docs/deployment/#static-server) to find how to install the command line program `serve` and host the static site with `serve -s build`.
+Run `yarn build` (or `npm build`) and then follow [this guide](https://create-react-app.dev/docs/deployment/#static-server) to find how to install the command line program `serve` and host the static site with `serve -s build`.

 # My Previous Work
 ## Accretive Technology Group (2013-2018)